tiffanyding/long-tail-conformal/README.md

 ## Getting started

-TODO: provide code/example notebook for running Standard with PAS, Fuzzy CP, and Interp-Q.
+If you want to run our methods on your own dataset, check out `example.ipynb`!
+This notebook provides stand-alone implementations of all of proposed methods (Standard CP with PAS, Fuzzy CP, and Interp-Q).

 ## folders.json